maksimt/empirical_privacy/README.md

 **To reproduce** our results:
 1. Open a terminal from inside Jupyter in the docker container.
-2. Run `luigid`
+2. Run `luigid` in one terminal.
-3. Run the first two cells of the "Row Distributed SVD" notebook.
+3. `cd src/empirical_privacy`
+4. Execute the task `luigi --module row_distributed_svd All --CCCType=CCCSVD --workers 4`
-4. Run all the cells in the "Analyze Completed CCCs" notebook.
+5. Run all the cells in the "Analyze Completed CCCs" notebook.

 ### Using the luigi-based sampling framework for your own empirical privacy experiments